Prady-kn/HashicorpVaultpluginForConfluentKafkaConnect/Readme.md

 > *sqljdbc/mssql-jdbc-7.2.2.jre8.jar* is only required if you are connecting to ms sql server.
 The current sample uses ms sql server.

-> The current sample uses confluent kafka connect image but vault config provider implementation doesnt depend on any confluent components.
+> The current sample uses confluent kafka connect image for demonstration purpose but vault config provider implementation doesnt depend on any confluent components.